fastify/fastify-request-context/README.md

 const fastify = require('fastify');

 fastify.register(fastifyRequestContextPlugin, {
+  hook: 'preValidation',
   defaultStoreValues: {
     user: { id: 'system' }
   }
 });
 ```

-This plugin accepts option named `defaultStoreValues`.
+This plugin acceptss options `hook` and `defaultStoreValues`.

+* `hook` allows you to specify to which lifecycle hook should request context initialization be bound.
+Make sure that you are not trying to access the request context earlier in the lifecycle than you initialize it.
+Default value is `onRequest`.
-`defaultStoreValues` set initial values for the store (that can be later overwritten during request execution if needed).
+* `defaultStoreValues` sets initial values for the store (that can be later overwritten during request execution if needed).
 This is an optional parameter.

 From there you can set a context in another hook, route, or method that is within scope.